xtreme5351/electromagnet-cabinet/README.md

 The live.py file completely works for the computer version and by my estimates runs at about 1 or 2 fps with the 'hog' model.
 However, with the 'cnn' model, it's a completely different story and runs at rougly 0.01fps, on the pi.
 Read the notes in the files to see how it works and to see what it does

-Big thanks to this article, which helped me write the recognise function: https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/
+Big thanks to this article, which helped me write some of the functions: https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/

 Ty